Starting a business without money: these are your options

 • the address of your business

-• the types of business operations
+• the activities of your business

 • your contact details